 The answer is simple and complicated.

-The complicated part: In a state with nearly 40 million people there are many grievances, including California’s wallet-sapping taxes, rising food and gas prices, the threat of water rationing to contend with a long-running drought and the continuing threat of wildfires.
+The complicated part: In a state with nearly 40 million people, there are many grievances, including California’s wallet-sapping taxes, rising food and gas prices, the threat of water rationing to contend with a long-running drought, a homeless crisis and the continuing menace of wildfires.
 As governor, Newsom is a ready target for that resentment.

-He is also being hit by fallout from a multibillion-dollar fraud scandal at the state unemployment agency while weathering a public shaming for going maskless while dining out with friends and lobbyists at an exclusive restaurant last fall, while telling residents to stay home for safety.
+He also is being hit by fallout from a multibillion-dollar fraud scandal at the state unemployment agency while weathering public shaming for dining out maskless with friends and lobbyists at an exclusive restaurant last fall as he toldresidents to stay home.

 HOW DOES THE ELECTION WORK?

-There are 46 names on the certified ballot, though former Congressman Doug Ose withdrew this week after suffering a heart attack.
-The 24 Republican candidates include talk radio host Larry Elder, Kevin Faulconer, the former San Diego mayor; businessman John Cox, who was defeated by Newsom in 2018; Caitlyn Jenner, a reality TV personality and former Olympian; and Assemblyman Kevin Kiley.
+There are 46 names on the ballot, but former Congressman Doug Ose withdrew because of health reasons after it had been printed.
+The 24 Republican candidates include Elder; former San Diego Mayor Kevin Faulconer; businessman John Cox, who was defeated by Newsom in 2018; reality TV personality and former Olympian Caitlyn Jenner; and Assemblyman Kevin Kiley.

 There are nine Democrats, 10 independents, two Green Party members and one Libertarian.
-No Democrat with political stature decided to run — the best-known Democratic candidate is real estate agent and YouTube star Kevin Paffrath.
+No Democrat with political stature ran — the best-known is real estate agent and YouTube personality Kevin Paffrath.
 Most of the candidates are largely unknown and have not mounted credible campaigns.

 WHAT IS NEWSOM SAYING ABOUT THE RECALL?

 The governor spent much of 2020 on the defensive.
-But he has benefitted from a record state budget surplus that allowed him to tour the state to announce vast new spending programs, including $12 billion to fight homelessness; checks up to $1,100 for millions of low and middle-income earners who struggled during lockdowns; and $2.7 billion to pay for all of the state’s 4-year-olds to go to kindergarten for free.
+But he has benefitted from a record budget surplus that allowed him to tour the state to announce vast new spending programs, including $12 billion to fight homelessness; checks of up to $1,100 each for millions of low and middle-income earners who struggled during lockdowns; and $2.7 billion for free kindergarten for all of the state’s 4-year-olds.

 HOW PRECARIOUS IS NEWSOM’S HOLD ON HIS JOB?

 In the depths of the pandemic, Newsom’s popularity was tumbling and he appeared imperiled, with widespread unrest over long-running school and business closures.
 Many business owners were infuriated by what they saw as Newsom’s heavy-handed restrictions that had some open and close several times.
-Others rebelled against mandatory mask-wearing rules.
+Others rebelled against mask mandates.

-Earlier this year, a reopened economy and the astounding windfall of tax dollars helped Newsom recover his standing.
-However, when Newsom fully reopened the state on June 15 virus cases were near record lows.
-Since then cases have been climbing, particularly among the unvaccinated.
+Earlier this year, a reopened economy and the astounding windfall of tax dollars helped Newsom recover.
+However, when Newsom fully reopened the state on June 15, virus cases were near record lows.
+Since then, cases have been climbing, particularly among the unvaccinated.

-Los Angeles County, which accounts for a quarter of the state’s population, re-imposed a mandatory mask order on people who are indoors at public places, even if they’re vaccinated.
+Los Angeles County, which accounts for a quarter of the state’s population, reimposed an indoor mask mandate in public places, even if people are vaccinated.
 California also is requiring K-12 students to wear masks when they go back to classrooms.
 Such an order could hurt Newsom, especially among those who felt he didn’t do enough to reopen schools last year.